Codecademy/docs/content/sql/concepts/operators/terms/null-safe-equal/null-safe-equal.md

 The **`NULL SAFE EQUAL`** operator performs an equality comparison like the '=' operator.
 However, it can also accept NULL values and never returns NULL, instead always returning TRUE or FALSE.
 It uses the logic of an XNOR gate to determine the value returned.

-The 'NULL SAFE EQUAL' operator is useful for when XNOR-like logic is required for comparisons that can accept NULL values and always return True or False is needed.
+The `NULL SAFE EQUAL` operator is useful for when XNOR-like logic is required for comparisons that can accept NULL values and always return True or False is needed.

 > **Note:** The syntax can vary across different SQL flavors.
 In PostgreSQL, the operator is written as 'a IS NOT DISTINCT FROM b'.
 In MariaDB/MySQL, it is written as 'a <=> b'.
 Finally, in SQLite, it is written as 'a IS b'.